JavaScript Speech Recognition Example (Speech to Text)

 • Sign up for free

-SpeechRecognition: lang property
+SpeechRecognition: continuous property

 This code is excerpted from our Speech color changer example.